Sharathchandra234/sharathchandra/README.md

-# m sharathchandra
+# M sharathchandra
 Hi there!
-I'm Sharath Chandra 👋
+I' M Sharath Chandra 👋
 I'm an aspiring Artificial Intelligence Engineer with a strong foundation in Machine Learning, Generative AI, and full-stack application development.
 I focus on building and deploying intelligent solutions using modern cloud technologies.

 🔥 Key Skills & Expertise